 - Search difficulty

 As a new blogger, you want to target keywords that have a high amount of traffic but the lowest level of difficulty and competition.
-So how do you find this out?
+How do you find this out?
+With keyword research tools.

 In this column, you want to write a note about the search intent for the keyword.
 Knowing the search intent will keep you on track of what you should be putting in your blog.